petrugio/lovely-smiles-dental/README.md

 <br>
 </details>

-After the initial Django setup database was migrated to Heroku Postgres.
+After the initial Django setup, database was migrated to Heroku Postgres.

 ## Fonts
 Google font [Latto](https://fonts.google.com/specimen/Lato) was used for the website.